Here are some things to think about in your sophomore year if you are interested in concentrating in economics.

 Timing is especially important if you are considering writing a thesis or studying abroad.
 If you are interested in honors, start taking electives early to begin thinking about possible topics and advisors, and if you are considering studying abroad, be aware that the department will grant at most ONE Ec concentration credit per term abroad.

-For some example plans of study, see pages 31-36 of the Ec Concentrator Guide.
+For some example plans of study, see Section VII of the Ec Concentrator Guide.